AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-4. **Publish and subscribe to audio and video in the channel** After joining a channel, app clients with the role of `BROADCASTER` can publish audio and video.
+4. **Publish and subscribe to audio and video in the channel** After joining a channel, app clients with the role of the host can publish audio and video.
 For an auidence memeber to send audio and video, you can call `setClientRole` to switch the client role.

 For an app client to join a channel, you need the following information:

 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
-- A token: In a test or production environment, your app client retrieves tokend your server in your security infrastructure.
-For rapid testing, you can use a temporary token with a validity period of 24 hours in Agora Console.
+- A token: In a test or production environment, your app client retrieves tokens from your server.
+For rapid testing, you can use a temporary token with a validity period of 24 hours.
 - The channel name: A string that identifies the channel for the live stream.

 ## Prerequisites